AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 For maintenance purpose, it is important to understand how each components are deployed:

-* Deploy a Postgresql cluster using Postgres kubernetes operator: [Cloudnative PG](https://github.com/cloudnative-pg/cloudnative-pg).
+* Deploy one Postgresql cluster using Postgres kubernetes operator: [Cloudnative PG](https://github.com/cloudnative-pg/cloudnative-pg).
 * Deploy the Data Manager service for the IBU Insurance demo.
-* Deploy the demonstration backend
+* Deploy the demonstration ibu backend
-* Deploy the front end
+* Deploy the owl front end

-All of the commands used are added to a unique Makefile to simplify the deployment of a solution.
+All of the commands used are added to a unique Makefile to simplify the deployment of a solution and hide some of the kubectl commands.

 ## A Kubernetes Playground

-If you know nothing about Kubernetes, maybe start with [this official tutorial](https://kubernetes.io/docs/tutorials/), RedHat has also a very [good content starting with](https://developers.redhat.com/products/openshift/overview).
+If you know nothing about Kubernetes, maybe start with [this official tutorial](https://kubernetes.io/docs/tutorials/).
+RedHat has also a very [good content](https://developers.redhat.com/products/openshift/overview).
 For ODM experts, it is mandatory to read [this git repo: Deploying IBM Operational Decision Manager on a Certified Kubernetes Cluster.](https://github.com/DecisionsDev/odm-docker-kubernetes)

-For tutorial we recommend using a local kubernetes with Minikube (See [installation guide](https://kubernetes.io/docs/tasks/tools/install-minikube)) or with [KinD](https://kind.sigs.k8s.io/docs/user/quick-start).
-For internet facing deployment, Scaleway is used.
+For tutorial, we recommend using a local kubernetes like Minikube (See [installation guide](https://kubernetes.io/docs/tasks/tools/install-minikube)) or with [KinD](https://kind.sigs.k8s.io/docs/user/quick-start).
+For internet facing deployments, we use Scaleway.

 ### Tools needed